hanyudeye/xinde/javascript/js.md

 - [Temporal Dead Zone (TDZ) Demystified](http://jsrocks.org/2015/01/temporal-dead-zone-tdz-demystified)

 ### <a name="arrow_func_concept"></a> Arrow function

-The ES6 JavaScript update has introduced *arrow functions*, which is another way to declare and use functions.
-Here are the benefits they bring:

 - More concise
 - *this* is picked up from surroundings
 - implicit return